strblr/trpc-live/packages/trpc-live/README.md

 ## JSON diff

-Although not built into the library for the sake of simplicity, you can send JSON diffs as updates instead of full payloads.
-You save on bandwidth if the diffs are smaller than the data but you lose in simplicity and potentially backend performance.
+Although not built into the library for the sake of simplicity, with a bit of boilerplate you can send JSON diffs as updates instead of full payloads.
+You save on bandwidth when the diffs are smaller than the data but you lose in simplicity and potentially backend performance.
 With diffs, the backend must keep track of all of the clients' previous states and calculate deltas for every update and every client.
-Another drawback is that your subscription's output will be typed as a JSON delta.
 Here is how it could look like on the backend using [@n1ru4l/json-patch-plus](https://github.com/n1ru4l/graphql-live-query/tree/main/packages/json-patch-plus):

 ```typescript
 import { InMemoryLiveStore } from "trpc-live";